 Structure: Jump right into the story.
 Avoid preambles that give away the ending!
 This approach grips the reader and frees up space for detail, which will keep the reader engaged and let her get to know you more through the story.
 As you walk through what happened, highlight your actions and weave in those thoughts and feelings.
 Conclude with a short paragraph reflecting on what you learned about your strengths and development needs – tie these points back to the story.

 Please tell us about yourself and your background.
 How do you embody the characteristics of a future global leader?
 The objective of this statement is to get a sense who you are, rather than what you have achieved professionally. (maximum 500 words)

 First, think.
 Selecting content is not easy when faced with such an open question.
 There is no one formula that will work for everyone.
 Some people might most effectively focus on aspects of their cultural milieu and its formative influence on their values and perspective.
 Others might focus on pivotal experiences during university, others yet on influential role model(s) or relationships.
 Many people will appropriately discuss more than one topic.

-The adcom knows that the every leader on the world stage will uniquely manifest the qualities that make him/her a “global leader.”
-So rather than trying to fit your experiences to the concept of global leader, work the other way around: show how a singular global leader will grow from your experiences – which are inherently unique.
+The adcom knows that every leader on the world stage will uniquely manifest the qualities that make him/her a “global leader.”
+There is no formula.
+So, rather than trying to fit your experiences to the concept of global leader, work the other way around: show how a singular global leader will grow from your experiences – which are inherently unique.
 In other words, these individual experiences will form the foundation of your future global leadership.